MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/09/devtools-129.md

 <!-- Subtitle: Icons in the Activity Bar help you quickly identify the tools. -->

-Previously, the following tools were missing icons in the Activity Bar:
+Previously, the following tools were missing icons in the **Activity Bar**:
 * **Changes**
 * **Network conditions**
 * **Network request blocking**